pleaseonthekeys/my-blog-starter/content/blog/hello-world/index.md

 Quizlet is an open source software where anyone can create flashcards and study sets and interact with them digitally.
 It's really a fast and efficient way to drill in the basics.
 I've been a private tutor and instructional assistant in a special Education classroom for over 10 years.
 The tools I've come across and blasted to my students have turned out to be exactly the kinds of tools and study strategies I've needed in order to learn to code so far.
 Entering a new industry (TECH) comes with boat loads of new words and acronyms.
 My students know that every time they come across a word they don't understand, most absorption of the following content just..doesn't happen... because they're subconsciously wondering, "What the hell is GraphQL exactly?" and "What does JPG, HTTP, .com, CSS or HTML even stand for and why are we using them and whats the difference, and how are they related?"
 I'm not ashamed of my elementary vocabulary in tech-- but I WILL grow quickly and efficiently by snagging all of these terms and knowing them COLD.

+What I am using these tool for- gatsby.js (https://www.gatsbyjs.org/)

+hello?
 ![Chinese Salty Egg](./pickle.jpg)